d2l-ai/d2l-en/chapter_computational-performance/async-computation.md

     npx.waitall()
 ```

-Broadly speaking, MXNet has a frontend for direct interaction with the users, e.g. via Python, as well as a backend used by the system to perform the computation.
+Broadly speaking, MXNet has a frontend for direct interaction with the users, e.g., via Python, as well as a backend used by the system to perform the computation.
 The backend possesses its own threads that continuously collect and execute queued tasks.
 Note that for this to work the backend must be able to keep track of the dependencies between various steps in the computational graph.
 Hence it is ony possible to parallelize operations that do not depend on each other.

 Users can write MXNet programs in various frontend languages, such as Python, R, Scala and C++.
 Regardless of the front-end programming language used, the execution of MXNet programs occurs primarily in the back-end of C++ implementations.
 Operations issued by the frontend language are passed on to the backend for execution.
 The backend manages its own threads that continuously collect and execute queued tasks.
 Note that for this to work the backend must be able to keep track of the dependencies between various steps in the computational graph.
 That is, it is not possible to parallelize operations that depend on each other.